 The business and affairs of Pacific Enterprises are managed under the direction of its Board of Directors in accordance with the California General Corporation Law as implemented by its Articles of Incorporation and Bylaws.
-During 2003, the Board of Directors acted six times by unanimous written consent.
+During 2004, the Board of Directors held three meetings and acted four times by unanimous written consent.
+Each director attended at least 75% of these meetings.

-All of the directors of Pacific Enterprises are officers of Sempra Energy.
-They are not separately compensated for services as directors of Pacific Enterprises.
+Pacific Enterprises is a subsidiary of Sempra Energy.
+All of the directors and officers of Pacific Enterprises are also officers of Sempra Energy and they are not separately compensated for services as directors and officers of Pacific Enterprises.